deanmtownsley/Flash-X-snia-stage/README.md

 hardware platforms.
 Part of the redesign is a newly designed performance portability layer that is language agnostic.

+## Inline documentation
+__IMPORTANT__: Flash-X developers are presently migrating inline documentation from Robodoc to Doxygen.
+The documentation that has been converted to Doxygen and is in the `main` branch has been subject to review as part of the Flash-X PR approval process.
+The Robodoc documentation is not subject to this level of active quality control and should therefore be used with care.

 ## Libraries

 The code of the PARAMESH library for Flash-X is provided as a git submodule by a separate code